Expiration

 Using a cron, the janitor could then monitor the instances frequently.

-If two janitors triggers in parallel, the API will maintain consistency.
+CMJ -->|gRPC| CMIf two janitors triggers in parallel, the API will maintain consistency.
 Errors code are to expect, but no data inconsistency.

 As it does not plugs into a specific provider mecanism nor requirement, it guarantees platform agnosticity.
-Whatever the scenario, the chall-manager-janitor
+Whatever the scenario, the chall-manager-janitor will be able to handle it.

-Follows the algorithm used to determine the instance until
+Follows the algorithm used to determine the instance until date based on a challenge configuration for both until and timeout.

 Renewing an instance re-execute this to ensure consistency with the challenge configuration.

-date, the janitor will determine whether to delete it or not (\(instance.until > now() \Rightarrow delete(instance)\)).
+Based on the instance until date, the janitor will determine whether to delete it or not (\(instance.until > now() \Rightarrow delete(instance)\)).

 Listening to the community first feedbacks, we tried to lower the bar to hop in with Chall-Manager.
 We then created a Software Development Kit.